 We might be biased, but we like to think San Sebastian—or the Basque Country in general—is one of the most beautiful parts of Spain.
 Plus, the city’s great location along Spain’s northern coast makes it easy to get to other equally stunning smaller towns and villages.
 You can even go to France for a day—yes, it’s close enough!
 Here are our favorite day trips from San Sebastian for when you’re in the mood to seek fresh surroundings.

-The de facto capital of the Basque Country, one visit to Bilbao will make it clear why this city was named 2018’s European City of the Year.
+As one of the Basque Country’s most thriving and happening cities, one visit to Bilbao will make it clear why this city was named 2018’s European City of the Year.
 Art, food, architecture and more make it one of our all-time favorite day trips from San Sebastian.
 A trip to the world-famous Guggenheim Museum is essential, even if you don’t fancy yourself much of an art buff.
 You’ll be pleasantly surprised by the incredible quality of the works found here, as well as by the jaw-dropping architecture of the building itself!
 Be sure to sample some of the city’s fabulous cuisine as well.
 Whether you’re hungry for simple, traditional pintxos or innovative cuisine at one of Bilbao’s several Michelin-starred restaurants, you’re sure to find a delicious meal.

 How to get there: Bilbao-bound buses depart San Sebastian’s bus station quite frequently.
 The trip costs less than seven euros and lasts about an hour and a half.